 For a lot of credit holders, there is nothing scarier than a “Buy Now, Pay Later” scheme.
 After all, research has shown that more than 2 million shoppers have damaged their credit lines over using BNPL methods.

-And that number is expected to rise in 2020 alone as online and other contact-free transactions are being made due to the still ongoing pandemic.
-In the UK, BNPL schemes can come in the form of Laybuy, Clearpay but it could also include other older payment methods like store cards and catalogue credit schemes.
+That number is expected to rise in 2020 alone as online and other contact-free transactions are being made due to the still ongoing pandemic.
+In the UK, BNPL schemes can come in the form of Laybuy, ClearPay but it could also include other older payment methods like store cards and catalogue credit schemes.

 The focus of this discussion, however, would be Klarna which has become one of the more popular BNPL schemes in the UK right now.
 And that does beg the question: should you avoid it?
 Or, to be more specific with regards to your credit score, does using Klarna have an effect of sorts to your credit score?